Little Manila: Downtown Toronto

 Downtown Toronto is home to over 670,000 people of which 3% or over 20,000 are of Filipino origin.
 Most Filipinos living in Downtown Toronto live in the neighbourhoods of St. James Town, where Filipinos make the largest visible minority group accounting for 22% of the population, and Parkdale, particularly around Jameson Avenue.

 Compared to other parts of Toronto, Downtown Toronto has a small number of Filipino businesses.
 In St. James Town and the surrounding neighbourhoods, there are a few businesses and offices scattered around the area.
 Some of these include a store (Philippine Variety Store), a take-out restaurant (Wow Philippines!
-Eat Bulaga!), a dental office (Dr. Victoria Santiago and Associates), a community centre (The Filipino Centre, Toronto) and an office of The Filipino Channel.
+Eat Bulaga!), and a dental office (Dr. Victoria Santiago and Associates).
+The community centre (The Filipino Centre, Toronto) has moved to the suburb of Scarborough.

 North York

 North York, the northern inner suburb of Toronto, is home to over 620,000 people of which about 4% or over 25,000 are of Filipino origin.
 North York's Filipino community is concentrated primarily around Clanton Park and Flemingdon Park.

 The main thoroughfare of Bathurst street is generally populated by Filipino residents.
 In Clanton Park, the intersection of Bathurst Street and Wilson Avenue is the site of a high concentration of Filipino businesses.
 Due to their active presence, the area is unofficially called "Little Manila."
 Street festivals occur during the summer season.
+The biggest Filipino street festival called Taste of Manila is held at this location.

 Across the Overlea Bridge from Thorncliffe Park, Flemingdon Park is home to many Filipinos.
-Of the almost 20,000 residents of Flemingdon Park, about 2,500 are of Filipino descent.
+Of the almost 25,000 residents of Flemingdon Park, about 2,500 are of Filipino descent.
 Like most high-rise communities in Toronto, Flemingdon Park witnessed the growth of their Filipino community during the 1970s and 80s.

-Filipinos make up the majority, or about 60%, of the congregation at Blessed John XXIII Parish.
+Filipinos make up the majority, or about 60%, of the congregation at St. John XXIII Parish.
 For many years, the Filipino Chaplaincy of the Archdiocese of Toronto was housed at the church.
 Mass was held every Sunday in Tagalog, Simbang Gabi masses were held every year and devotions to Sto.
-Nino and the Black Nazarene were held while the Filipino Chaplaincy was active at Blessed John XXIII Parish.
+Nino and the Black Nazarene were held while the Filipino Chaplaincy was active at St. John XXIII Parish.
 The Filipino Chaplaincy left the parish in the August 2008 for Our Lady of Assumption Parish in the Bathurst Street area.
-The school adjacent to the parish, Blessed John XXIII Catholic School, is also attended by predominantly Filipino students.
+The school adjacent to the parish, St. John XXIII Catholic School, is also attended by predominantly Filipino students.